jniebuhr/gaggimate-docs/src/pages/docs/profiles.md

 ### Using the web UI
 At the bottom of the "Profiles" page in the web UI, click "Add new" at the bottom of the page, then select "Simple profile".
+Advanced profiles featuring temperature gradients and transitions will follow soon.
 We are then presented with the following blank profile:

 ![Blank profile screen](../../assets/images/blank_profile.png)